kl2karpenko/test-calculator/README.md

 ### Requirements
 * Aplication should be completely based on [ReactJS+Redux](https://reactjs.org/)
+* Please do not save state of app in React state - instead save it in Redux store
 * Single page application
 * Human-Friendly UI
 * Error handling